 All medical students in the UK.
 To be eligible, the applicant must be a medical student on the day that they are entering the essay, and this can be before the deadline.

-I. Eligible students are invited to submit a review of up to 5000 words.
+- Eligible students are invited to submit a review of up to 5,000 words.
 This should take the form of a systematic review.
 The review topic will be announced each year.
-2020 topic: Unbiased evaluation of the potential benefits of cannabis in neuropsychiatric conditions
+2024 applicants can choose from 3 topics:

 - The review should be the candidate’s own work.